BC Severance Law

 Online severance calculators, especially free ones where you enter a few key pieces of information, will not account for many important characteristics of your previous employment and your future employment prospects.
 They can be useful in helping you determine if your employer’s severance or termination package is broadly within the realm of what is reasonable but will rarely provide you with case law similar enough to your circumstances to serve as support in negotiating a higher severance package.

-How to calculate severance pay like a lawyer.
+How to calculate severance pay like a lawyer:

 The basic research process entails identifying the Bardal factors in the matter at hand, conducting numerous searches for cases with similar characteristics, reviewing the cases found through searches to ensure they are applicable (for example, a case similar to the matter at hand may have an employment agreement with significantly different terms, rendering the case irrelevant), and compiling a list of awarded notice periods (i.e. severance awards).